ranjithprabhuk/ng2-rest-api/README.md

 import { Injectable } from '@angular/core';
 import { URLSearchParams } from '@angular/http';
-import { ApiService } from '../../../../services/api.service'; //include the downloaded service
+import { ApiService } from '../../../../services/api.service'; //include the downloaded service, modify the path as per your application

 import 'rxjs/add/operator/toPromise';